jazzband/django-model-utils/CONTRIBUTING.rst

 Contributing
 ============

 Below is a list of tips for submitting issues and pull requests.
-These are suggestions and not requirements.

 Submitting Issues
 -----------------

-Issues are often easier to reproduce/resolve when they have:
+Issues are easier to reproduce/resolve when they have:

 - A pull request with a failing test demonstrating the issue
 - A code example that produces the issue consistently
 - A traceback (when applicable)

 Pull Requests
 -------------

-When creating a pull request, try to:
+When creating a pull request:

-- Write tests if applicable
+- Write tests
-- Note important changes in the `CHANGES`_ file
+- Note user-facing changes in the `CHANGES`_ file
-- Update the documentation if needed
+- Update the documentation
 - Add yourself to the `AUTHORS`_ file
 - If you have added or changed translated strings, run ``make messages`` to update the ``.po`` translation files, and update translations for any